“I hate you. You’re mean!”

 SWYS: “And you think your child won’t love you if you hold your boundary.
 You think you need to choose between your boundary and your child’s love!
 You hate that!”

-Self: "Yea!
+Self: “Yea!
 I hate that!
-Hmm...maybe it's not actually true..."
+Hmm… maybe it’s not actually true…”

-Be sure to use "you," not "I," when addressing yourself.
-It's the difference between validating versus affirming your thoughts and fears.
-However, you can answer yourself with I, and go back and forth until your dialogue is complete.
-Then you will be ready to listen to your child.
+Be sure to use ‘you,’ not ‘I,’ when addressing yourself.
+Using “you think” with yourself is how you can validate your feelings and self-coach; using “I think” will affirm and reinforce your thoughts and fears.
+However, once you’ve validated your thoughts and feelings with ‘you,’ you can answer yourself with ‘I,’ and go back and forth until your dialogue is complete.

-Especially if "I hate you" occurs often in your home, have this dialogue with yourself now.
-Don't wait until the next occurrence.
 When you validate what you think, how you feel, and what you want, you will feel a shift from reactive to grounded.
-That's what happens when you get heard.
+That’s what happens when you get heard.

-After you've listened to yourself, you can start by saying what the child feels, then wait a second to see if the child will tell you more.
-When the child replies, you can validate that with more SAY WHAT YOU SEE (SWYS), or guess why they might think you are mean, and say that.
+When your child replies, you can validate with more SAY WHAT YOU SEE (SWYS), or guess why they might think you are mean, and say that.
 It could sound like this:

 Child: “I don’t like you.
 You’re mean!”